Parameter

 $enum('off');

-Use EnumAttr attribute to define an enum string parameter.
+Use EnumAttr attribute to define an enum string parameter using attribute notation.

 use Chevere\Parameter\Attributes\EnumAttr;